ELITEv5/SunPLS/Documents/SunPLS_Architecture.md

 profit
 ```

-This arbitrage mechanism pushes the market price back toward equilibrium.
+This arbitrage mechanism creates pressure that converges market price toward R. R itself is a derived system state, not a guaranteed bound — it moves as the controller responds to sustained deviation.

 ---